calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Portland, Oregon.
 On the border of CMA1 (subtropical mediterranean with warm summers) and CMA2 (subtropical mediterranean with very warm summers).

 San Francisco, California.
-CMA1 = subtropical mediterranean with warm summers.
+CMA1 = Subtropical mediterranean with warm summers.

 Los Angeles, California.
 CMA2 = Subtropical mediterranean with very warm summers.